ProkopRandacek/r8/readme.md

 - [Umka](https://github.com/vtereshkov/umka-lang)
   - Player input (keyboard done, mouse todo)
 - Modifiers for shapes (twist, round edges, displacement, ...)
-- Inline functions (there are probably some funcs that should be inlined)
 - Upgrade light source objects
   - Multiple lights in a scene
   - Colored lights